AG Hair Cosmetics • beach bomb • Styling Products

 Age: 44-55 Skin: Combination, Fair-Medium, Neutral Hair: Brunette, Wavy, Medium Eyes: Brown

-It's okay.
-The scent It's tropical, sort of like pineapple, but it doesn't last, so if you are sensitive to scent, I don't think you'll have a problem with this.
-I personally wish the scent stayed in my hair longer.
+Ugh.
+Hated it.
+The scent smells sort of like pineapple, but it's not a yummy pineapple, it was more chemical than tropical.
+The scent didn't last, so if you are sensitive to scent, I don't think you'll have a problem with this.
 Although it's called beach bomb, it doesn't contain salt.
-Oddly enough, this left my hair flat and with major fly aways.
+Oddly enough, this left my hair flat, crunchy and with major fly aways.
 I hate the packaging.
 The pump didn't work so well.
-Not the worst product I've ever tried, but I won't buy it again.
+Not the worst product I've ever tried, but pretty damn close.

 Age: 25-29 Skin: Combination, Fair-Medium, Cool Hair: Brunette, Wavy, Coarse Eyes: Brown